rocher/mold/docs/reference-guide.md

 Variable substitution takes place in a single file or directory, and recursively, across all its sub-directories.
 Processed files must end with the `mold` extension.
 The substitution process generates a new file with all the variables replaced with the corresponding values.
-The new file name is the same as the source file, but removing the `.mold` extension:
+The new filename is the same as the source file, but removing the `.mold` extension:

 ```bash